 Deworming Feral Cat ColoniesTreating an individual cat for multiple days is not easy, and it's nearly impossible to do effectively in a cat colony!
 The feral cat colony is a herd, and cats are very social with each other.
 Therefore, when one cat has an infection or parasite, the rest have been exposed to it.
 This is true for ear mites, mange, lice, intestinal parasites and respiratory infections!

-WHERE TO STARTParasites are the first place to start because they do the most damage and removing them is where you get the most results for your money!
+Where to StartParasites are the first place to start because they do the most damage and removing them is where you get the most results for your money!
 Parasites eat the cat's necessary nutrition, and they beat down the immune system, making respiratory infections more prevalent.
 The result is rough hair coats and skinny cats.

-MITES AND ROUNDWORMSMost ear mite treatment programs fail because of the mite eggs, not because the adults were not killed.
+Mites and RoundwormsMost ear mite treatment programs fail because of the mite eggs, not because the adults were not killed.
 Mites and ear mites are easy to kill in the adult stage, but it's nearly impossible to get the egg.
-The eggs hatch in 7-10 days and start reproducing.
+The eggs hatch in seven to 10 days and start reproducing.
 It is essential to get the mites that hatch before they can start reproducing.
 If you don't, the mites will repopulate and be just as bad in six weeks.
 Ivomec one percent is very effective at getting rid of ear mites, mange mites and lice.

 The next step is to establish a count of how many cats are going to be treated.
-After feeding milk replacer (Breeders' Edge Foster Care Feline Milk Replacer) in several pans at the same time for three days and all the cats are coming up for milk, get a count of how many cats are in the colony.
+After feeding milk replacer in several pans at the same time for three days and all the cats are coming up for milk, get a count of how many cats are in the colony.
 Next, establish how much medication to add to the milk.
 The average feral cat weighs eight pounds, so multiply the number of cats by eight to get total weight.
 (For example, if there are 20 cats, then the needed dose of dewormer is for 160 pounds.
 We add that total dose to the milk replacer.)
 Be sure to use multiple pans if you have a large colony, or some might not get a chance to drink.
 If a cat does not get a drink or does not come up today, then make sure they get it tomorrow.

-On your first time deworming, repeat in 7-10 days to completely remove the external parasites—eggs and all.
-Feral cat colonies get dewormed spring and fall in this manner but only do one 3-day course, unless there is an issue with ear mites.
+On your first time deworming, repeat in seven to 10 days to completely remove the external parasites—eggs and all.
+Feral cat colonies get dewormed spring and fall in this manner but only do one three-day course, unless there is an issue with ear mites.
 You need to treat each cat, even if you have to trap them; otherwise the untreated cat will keep sharing his ear mites.

 The key to healthy feral cats is to treat all of the cats, and this can be done effectively and easily.
 This same milk treatment has been used for farm cat colonies and has had great results in getting them healthy.

-If you need help, call us at 1-800-786-4751.
+If you need help, call us at 800.786.4751.

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.